 - Tax free and up to 24 months full time employment contract – you will be invited to make a case for a shorter fellowship term if appropriate or can participate on a part-time basis if required.
-More details about Tax benefits for and .
+More details about Tax benefits for Italian and foreign researchers.

 - Basic salary conditions per month (living 3,836€ gross) and instructions about taxes, national insurance and pension deductions at national rates